swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 ## Proposed solution

-We propose to introduce a new language feature `ExtensibleEnums` that aligns the behaviour of enumerations in both language dialetcs.
+We propose to introduce a new language feature `ExtensibleEnums` that aligns the behaviour of enumerations in both language dialects.
 This will make enumerations in packages a safe default and leave maintainers the choice of extending them later on.

-In modules with the language feature enabled, developers can use the exisiting `@frozen` attribute to mark an enumeration as non-extensible.
-Allowing consumers of the module to exhaustively switch over the cases.
-This makes commiting to the API of an enum an active choice for developers.
+In modules with the language feature enabled, developers can use the existing `@frozen` attribute to mark an enumeration as non-extensible, allowing consumers of the module to exhaustively switch over the cases.
+This makes committing to the API of an enum an active choice for developers.

 Modules consuming other modules with the language feature enabled will be forced